mchung/heroku-buildpack-wordpress/README.markdown

 ## Security disclosure

-Each time Wordpress is deployed, Heroku will fetch the latest buildpack from GitHub and execute the instructions in `compile` and `deploy`.
-This buildpack will download the latest precompiled versions of Nginx, PHP, and Wordpress from my personal [S3 bucket](http://heroku-buildpack-wordpress.s3.amazonaws.com) then add in config files from the [`config`](https://github.com/mchung/wordpress-on-heroku/tree/master/config) directory.
+Each time WordPress is deployed, Heroku will fetch the latest buildpack from GitHub and execute the instructions in `compile` and `deploy`.
+This buildpack will download the latest precompiled versions of Nginx, PHP, and WordPress from my personal [S3 bucket](http://heroku-buildpack-wordpress.s3.amazonaws.com) then add in config files from the [`config`](https://github.com/mchung/wordpress-on-heroku/tree/master/config) directory.

 ## Hacking and Contributing